Server-Samurai-s/FlexForce/README.md

 **FlexForce** is a comprehensive fitness application designed to offer a customized training experience that assists users in achieving their fitness goals.
 From personalized routines to progress tracking and workout challenges, FlexForce makes training engaging and effective.

+Heres the link to our youtube video that walksthrough the entire application-

 ## 👥 Members
 * **Aidan Keith Naidoo** - ST10109482
 * **David Roy Mellors** - ST10241466